florianmarkusse/FLOS/notes.md

 }
 ```

-`C` is already showing some of the plumbing required:
+`C` is already pulling part of the curtain back:

 ```c
 int size = 0;